Yaco-Sistemas/met/doc/source/install.rst

   <p>This is your custom content</p>
   {% endblock %}

-You can write all you want between block and endblock tags.
+You can add your custom html between the `block` and `endblock` tags.